Thorinair/Avalon-Harmonics/Modules/WF/README.md

 **WaveFolder with DC offset controls and offset CV**

-**NOTE: This module is rather deep at 69mm without cable.
+**NOTE: This module is rather deep at 69mm to the tip of the power pins.
 Make sure to check if it fits in your case.**

 WF is Avalon Harmonics' first module ever.